Patient education: Chlamydia (Beyond the Basics)

 TESTING FOR OTHER SEXUALLY TRANSMITTED INFECTIONS

 If you or your sexual partner are diagnosed with a sexually transmitted infection like chlamydia, you should have testing for other infections, including HIV, gonorrhea, trichomoniasis, and syphilis.
 (See "Patient education: Testing for HIV (Beyond the Basics)" and "Patient education: Gonorrhea (Beyond the Basics)".)

 Chlamydia in women can lead to a serious infection called pelvic inflammatory disease (PID).
 If chlamydia is not treated, up to 30 percent of women may develop PID.
 PID can cause scarring of the fallopian tubes, which can lead to infertility and an increased risk of ectopic pregnancy (a pregnancy that develops in the fallopian tube rather than the uterus) or chronic pelvic pain.
 (See "Patient education: Ectopic (tubal) pregnancy (Beyond the Basics)".)

 Treatment of chlamydia is the same for women and men.
 For most infections, experts recommend a one-time antibiotic treatment that is taken by mouth, azithromycin.
 Azithromycin is safe to take during pregnancy.

 Anyone who is allergic to azithromycin (or erythromycin) can take another antibiotic, doxycycline, but this must be taken twice daily for 7 days.
 It is important not to have sex during this treatment.
 Doxycycline is not used in pregnant women because of the risk of harm to developing teeth and bones in the fetus.

 Some people who are infected with chlamydia may also be infected with gonorrhea.
-Thus, testing for gonorrhea is done at the same time as chlamydia testing.
-If the patient has both infections, additional treatment will be needed.
+Thus, testing for gonorrhea is sometimes done at the same time as chlamydia testing.
+If the patient has both infections, additional treatment for gonorrhea will be needed.
 (See "Patient education: Gonorrhea (Beyond the Basics)".)